 Gemology

-Moonstone is part of the feldspar family and is mined mainly in Australia, India, Sri Lanka, and the United States.
-Moonstone has many color varieties such as White, Rainbow, Sand and Gray Moonstone.
-Its color and internal structure are determined by temperature and elements that affect the gemstone as it forms underground.
-The moon's internal structure allows it to reflect light in such a way that it looks like a streak of light, a glow of blue or rainbow colors.
+Moonstone is a part of the feldspar family and is mainly extracted in Australia, India, Sri Lanka, and The United States.
+Moonstone has many colour varieties such as White, Rainbow, Sand, and Grey Moonstone.
+Its colour and the inner structure are determined by temperature and elements that affect the gemstone when it formed underground.
+The Moonstone’s inner structure allows it to reflect light in a manner that makes it appear as a stripe of light, a glow of blue or rainbow colours.
 This optical effect is called adularescence.
-When measuring the hardness of a gemstone, you use the Mohs Hardness Scale.
-The scale varies from 1-10, where 10 is the hardest - here lies the diamond, which is the hardest gemstone.
-Moonstone is 6-6.5 on the Mohs Hardness Scale.
+When measuring a gemstone’s hardness, Moh’s Hardness Scale is used.
+The scale goes from 1-10, where 10 is the hardest – here you would find the diamond, which is the hardest gemstone.
+Moonstone is a 6-6.5 on Moh’s Hardness Scale.